What is video conferencing, you may wonder?

 Thanks to that, many consultants offer their services online.
 But, they still might face some tiny bit of challenges.

-One of them being: picking the best video conferencing equipment that they can purchase.
+One of them being: picking the best home video conferencing setup that they can purchase.

 So I’ve made it easier for you.

-In this article, you will see three starter packages, ranging on prices that will help you out in selecting the video conferencing hardware that will serve you best.
+In this article, you will see three starter packages, ranging on prices that will help you out in selecting the best home video conferencing setup that will serve you best.

 - Low cost package ($20-$100), a.k.a.
 Essentials